spryker/spryker-docs/_includes/pbc/all/install-features/202403.0/install-the-acl-feature.md

 Make sure the following works correctly:

-* The request doesn't succeed for users without permission.
+* The request to access the Merchant Portal doesn't succeed for users without permissions.
-* The user can see only the allowed menu links.
+* The marketplace user can see only the allowed Merchant Portal menu links.
 * The `spy_acl_role`, `spy_acl_group`, and `spy_acl_user_has_group` tables contain default data.
 * You can edit user's ACL groups when [editing users in the Back Office](/docs/pbc/all/user-management/{{page.version}}/base-shop/manage-in-the-back-office/manage-users/edit-users.html).
 * When a `RoleTransfer` is saved and contains `AclEntityRules`, `AclEntityRule` is created in `spy_acl_entity_rule`.